wordofwarning/wordofwarning.org/archive/2012-hazard/index.md

 # ABOUT THE SHOW - GENERIC
 artist: "Hazard 2012" # the name of the artist or company
-show: # the name of the show
+show: "Random sprees of eccentricity." # the name of the show
 ---
 ####Saturday 21 July 2012, 12noon-5pm
 **To see our gallery of the day's events click [here](http://hazardmcr.org)**